What information we may collect

 Communications you initiate through FDNA, such as a colleague invitation sent to a non-User or posting a comment in any of our professional message boards, will list your name in the message.

 In order to diffuse the information posted in our public message boards to a wider audience, we may, from time to time, collect your postings and group them together to use in a specific publication, print, electronic mailing or other public dissemination.
-At no point however will your name be revealed in any publication without your explicit permission.
 When your postings are used in this fashion, they may be edited to fit with the general content of the publication being prepared.

 It is possible that we may need to disclose personal information when required by law, such as responses to civil or criminal subpoenas, or other requests by law enforcement personnel.
 We will disclose such information when we have a good-faith belief that it is necessary to comply with a court order, ongoing judicial proceeding, subpoena, or other legal process or request to FDNA brought in any country throughout the world, or to exercise our legal rights or defend against legal claims.